About Giles Pratt

 - Advising Aston Martin on its strategic supply agreement with Lucid.

 - Advising a leading West Coast hardware and software business on strategic technology and software acquisitions, including in relation to AI applications and semiconductors.

 - Advising Tesco on the IP, technology and separation aspects of the multi-billion pound sales of its South Korean, Thai and Malaysian businesses.

-- Advising Coty on its strategic long term exclusive licence of the Burberry brand for fragrances and make-up, winner of ‘Deal of the Year’ at the Luxury Law Summit 2017.
+- Advising a global fragrance and beauty house on its strategic long term exclusive licence of the Burberry brand for fragrances and make-up, winner of ‘Deal of the Year’ at the Luxury Law Summit 2017.

 - Advising AB InBev on the IP, technology and separation aspects of multiple disposals, including of Peroni, Pilsner Urquell and its Australian business.
 The Freshfields IP team won Managing IP’s Firm of the Year 2017 (IP Transactional – Europe) for the first of those deals.
 Read more about the deal in our case study.

 - Advising Mondelēz and DE Master Blenders on the brand- and technology-related aspects of contemplated disposals in the context of their $7bn merger.

 - Advising London Stock Exchange Group on its £450m acquisition of Pearson’s stake in FTSE, and on acquisitions leading to the creation of FTSE Russell.

 - Advising Japan Tobacco on IP-related disputes across the world, including in the UK Court of Appeal, relating to plain packaging of tobacco products.